gbv/login-server/README.md

 - `token` - returns a JWT (same as [GET /token](#get-token))
 - `authenticate` - uses a JWT acquired from [GET /token](#get-token) to associate the current WebSocket with a particular session (sent request object needs property `token`)

 The `authenticate` request is necessary when the WebSocket is used from a different domain than login-server.
 In that case, a token needs to be requested via the API (e.g. using fetch with option `credentials: "include"` or axios with option `withCredentials: true`) and be sent via the WebSocket.
 The token includes the encrypted sessionID that will then be associated with the WebSocket connection.
-An example on how such a workflow could look like will be added here later.
+Here is an example on how a workflow from a web application could look like: https://codepen.io/stefandesu/pen/vbaJwo

 #### Example Usage
 The following is a simple example on how to connect to the WebSocket.